Processing math: 0%

 Sometimes it is difficult to get feedback about a calculation or the steps of a proof.
 This is one of those cases.
 This is a mirror of my question at MSE.

-Let $p_n$ denote the $n^{th}$ prime number.
+Let p_n denote the n^{th} prime number.
 Ingham showed that:

-$$p_{n+1} - p_n \lt K p_n^{\frac{5}{8}}$$
+p_{n+1} - p_n \lt K p_n^{\frac{5}{8}}

-where $K$ is a fixed positive integer, is an upper bound for the prime gaps.
+where K is a fixed positive integer, is an upper bound for the prime gaps.

 (A.E.Ingham, On the difference between consecutive primes, Quart.
 J. Math.
 Oxford Ser. vol. 8 (1937) pp. 255-266)

-I am trying to know if the following manipulations would be valid to reduce the value $\frac{5}{8}$ up to $\frac{1}{8}$.
-The steps $1,2,3$ have been verified in, but still I am trying to get some help to review the rest of them.
+I am trying to know if the following manipulations would be valid to reduce the value \frac{5}{8} up to \frac{1}{8}.
+The steps 1,2,3 have been verified in, but still I am trying to get some help to review the rest of them.

-1. Both sides to the eighth: $$(p_{n+1} - p_n)^8 \lt K^8 p_n^{5}$$
+1. Both sides to the eighth: (p_{n+1} - p_n)^8 \lt K^8 p_n^{5}

-2. Def. $K_2 = K^8$ a new fixed constant $K_2 \gt K$: $$(p_{n+1} - p_n)^8 \lt K_2 p_n^{5}$$
+2. Def.
+K_2 = K^8 a new fixed constant K_2 \gt K: (p_{n+1} - p_n)^8 \lt K_2 p_n^{5}

-3. By Fermat's Little Theorem, we know that $p_n^{5}$ can be replaced as follows}: $$p_n^{5}= 5K^{'} + p_n$$
+3. By Fermat's Little Theorem, we know that p_n^{5} can be replaced as follows}: p_n^{5}= 5K^{'} + p_n

-For a given positive unbounded constant $K^{'}$.
-Thus: $$(p_{n+1} - p_n)^8 \lt K_2 (5K^{'} + p_n)$$
+For a given positive unbounded constant K^{'}.
+Thus: (p_{n+1} - p_n)^8 \lt K_2 (5K^{'} + p_n)

-But (credits for the following explanation to a MSE user here) the map $$ K' : \mathbb{P} \to \mathbb{N} : p \mapsto \frac{p^5 - p}{5}$$
+But (credits for the following explanation to a MSE user here) the map K' : \mathbb{P} \to \mathbb{N} : p \mapsto \frac{p^5 - p}{5}

 is not constant and unbounded from above.

-$\color{red}{From\ this\ point\ ahead\ the\ manipulations\ need\ to\ be\ verified}$.
+\color{red}{From\ this\ point\ ahead\ the\ manipulations\ need\ to\ be\ verified}.

-The right side of the inequality can be replaced as follows: $$(p_{n+1} - p_n)^8 \lt K_2 (5K^{'} + p_n) = (K_2 \cdot 5K^{'}) + K_2 p_n$$
+The right side of the inequality can be replaced as follows: (p_{n+1} - p_n)^8 \lt K_2 (5K^{'} + p_n) = (K_2 \cdot 5K^{'}) + K_2 p_n

-Our partial refinement will be true only if the constants are fixed, so we need to add a condition to handle the unbounded constant $(K_2 \cdot 5K^{'})$.
+Our partial refinement will be true only if the constants are fixed, so we need to add a condition to handle the unbounded constant (K_2 \cdot 5K^{'}).
 So let us assume the following condition:

-Condition 1: $$ p_n^{5}-p_n = 5K^{'} \lt K_2 = K^8$$
+Condition 1: p_n^{5}-p_n = 5K^{'} \lt K_2 = K^8

-So from now on, the partial refinement will be valid only those primes $p_n$ whose value $p_n^{5}-p_n$ is bounded by the eighth power of Ingham's $K$ constant.
+So from now on, the partial refinement will be valid only those primes p_n whose value p_n^{5}-p_n is bounded by the eighth power of Ingham's K constant.

-4. Def. $K_3 = K_2^2$ an even bigger new fixed constant $K_3 \gt K_2$: $$(p_{n+1} - p_n)^8 \lt K_3 + K_2 p_n$$
+4. Def.
+K_3 = K_2^2 an even bigger new fixed constant K_3 \gt K_2: (p_{n+1} - p_n)^8 \lt K_3 + K_2 p_n

-5. As $K_3 \gt K_2$, it is also true that: $$(p_{n+1} - p_n)^8 \lt K_3 + K_2 p_n \lt K_3 + K_3 p_n = K_3 (1+p_n) \lt K_3 (2p_n) = (2K_3)p_n$$
+5. As K_3 \gt K_2, it is also true that: (p_{n+1} - p_n)^8 \lt K_3 + K_2 p_n \lt K_3 + K_3 p_n = K_3 (1+p_n) \lt K_3 (2p_n) = (2K_3)p_n

-6. Def. $K_4 = 2K_3$ as an even bigger new fixed constant $K_4 \gt K_3$: $$(p_{n+1} - p_n)^8 \lt K_4p_n$$
+6. Def.
+K_4 = 2K_3 as an even bigger new fixed constant K_4 \gt K_3: (p_{n+1} - p_n)^8 \lt K_4p_n

-7. Now we make again the $8^{th}$ root in both sides: $$p_{n+1} - p_n \lt K_4^{\frac{1}{8}}p_n^{\frac{1}{8}}$$
+7. Now we make again the 8^{th} root in both sides: p_{n+1} - p_n \lt K_4^{\frac{1}{8}}p_n^{\frac{1}{8}}

-8. Finally, def. $K_5 = K_4^{\frac{1}{8}}$ as a new fixed constant.
-In this case $K_5 \lt K_4$ but still fixed and positive: $$p_{n+1} - p_n \lt K_5p_n^{\frac{1}{8}}$$
+8. Finally, def.
+K_5 = K_4^{\frac{1}{8}} as a new fixed constant.
+In this case K_5 \lt K_4 but still fixed and positive: p_{n+1} - p_n \lt K_5p_n^{\frac{1}{8}}

-Only valid under Condition 1: $$ p_n^{5}-p_n \lt K^8$$
+Only valid under Condition 1: p_n^{5}-p_n \lt K^8

-being $K$ the original Ingham's $K$ constant.
+being K the original Ingham's K constant.

 Thus, if the manipulations and redefinition of constants are correct:

-1. If $ p_n^{5}-p_n \lt K^8$: $$p_{n+1} - p_n \lt K_5 p_n^{\frac{1}{8}} = 2^{\frac{1}{8}}K^2 p_n^{\frac{1}{8}}$$
+1. If p_n^{5}-p_n \lt K^8: p_{n+1} - p_n \lt K_5 p_n^{\frac{1}{8}} = 2^{\frac{1}{8}}K^2 p_n^{\frac{1}{8}}

-for a fixed constant $K_5 = K_4^{\frac{1}{8}}=(2K_3)^{\frac{1}{8}}=(2K_2^2)^{\frac{1}{8}}=(2(K^8)^2)^{\frac{1}{8}}=2^{\frac{1}{8}}K^2$, and
+for a fixed constant K_5 = K_4^{\frac{1}{8}}=(2K_3)^{\frac{1}{8}}=(2K_2^2)^{\frac{1}{8}}=(2(K^8)^2)^{\frac{1}{8}}=2^{\frac{1}{8}}K^2, and

-2. In the rest of unbounded cases remains as the original Ingham's expression: $$p_{n+1} - p_n \lt K p_n^{\frac{5}{8}}$$
+2. In the rest of unbounded cases remains as the original Ingham's expression: p_{n+1} - p_n \lt K p_n^{\frac{5}{8}}

 I have asked at MSE if this is correct or not, and if it is useful or not.
-If it is correct, is just valid for a finite range of prime numbers $p_n=2,3,5...$ as long as $ p_n^{5}-p_n \lt K^8$.
+If it is correct, is just valid for a finite range of prime numbers p_n=2,3,5... as long as p_n^{5}-p_n \lt K^8.
 If I receive an answer I will write here the results too.

 Tuesday, April 11, 2017